Moorthy Family Professor in ECE

 - A. Jalalli, Q. Han, J. Dumitriu, M. Fazel, Exploiting Tradeoffs for Exact Recovery in Heterogeneous Stochastic Block Models, Proc.
 NIPS 2016 [Arxiv version]

-I am fortunate to currently advise or co-advise these great students:
+I am fortunate to currently advise or co-advise these fantastic students:

 - Omid Sadeghi (ECE)